Mugshot

 What do we mean?....

-Well, if the CEO sees the ideal candidate for the role as being an extremely dominant, people orientated, easy going conscientious type of individual who is going to go hell for leather at selling the new product they have ready for launch but the Sales and Operations Directors want a more cautious, detail orientated, restless but determined person to promote it , they are never ever going to agree on the same type of person for the organisation.
+Well, if the CEO sees the ideal candidate for the role as being an extremely dominant, people orientated, easy going, conscientious individual.
+But, the Sales and Operations Directors want a more cautious, detail orientated, restless but determined person.
+They are never ever going to agree on the same type of person for the organisation!

 Download our Hiring Checklist